steffenbusch/caddy-extra-placeholders/README.md

 # Extra Placeholders Caddy Plugin

-This repository contains the **Extra Placeholders** plugin for the [Caddy](https://caddyserver.com) server.
-This plugin provides additional placeholders that can be used for enhanced server-side information, such as system load averages, random numbers, Caddy version details, and system uptime.
+The **Extra Placeholders** plugin for [Caddy](https://caddyserver.com) adds a variety of additional placeholders, enabling more dynamic and context-aware configurations.
+Built to enhance request matchers and response handling, this plugin allows Caddy to utilize real-time system metrics such as load averages, system uptime, and current Caddy version.
+It also provides versatile random number generation and a comprehensive range of time-based placeholders, including ISO week data, and customizable time formatting.

+These placeholders unlock flexible, condition-driven logic within Caddy, letting configurations respond to server load, current time, or even random values.
+Whether used to influence routing decisions or enrich response data, this plugin empowers Caddy to meet specific operational needs by embedding live system insights directly into its configuration.

 ## Features